 - DRGR Plan.
 A detailed spending plan is uploaded to HUD's grant management platform for approval prior to the initial draw down of CDBG-DR funds.

-It is unknown precisely when the Federal Register Notice will be published; however, current estimates are between now and early December 2019.
-Upon release of the Federal Register Notice, Hawaii County will be eligible to apply for CDBG-DR funding.
-Funds may be awarded following a 3-4 month process with multiple deliverables, including approval to the county’s Action Plan, acceptance of the Action Plan within the HUD reporting and financial system (DRGR) and execution of a grant agreement with HUD.
+It is unknown precisely when the Federal Register Notice will be published; however, current estimates are by early December 2019.
+Upon release of the Federal Register Notice, Hawai‘i County will be eligible to apply for CDBG-DR funding.
+Funds may be awarded following a 3-4 month process with multiple deliverables, including approval of the County’s Action Plan, acceptance of the Action Plan within the HUD reporting and financial system (DRGR) and execution of a grant agreement with HUD.

 To meet the impending requirements, the County is engaged in the following activities:

 - Implementation of a Recovery Interim Strategy and Action Planning Process.